prsavla/cse15l-lab-reports/labreport.md

 cat: lecture1: Is a directory
 [user@sahara ~]$
 ```
 Because the `cat ` command is used to list the contents of a file, an error message is thrown when using it as a path to a directory. `cat` only works with files and the terminal outputs that lecture1 is a directory.
+In this case, the current working directory is also the home directory.

 ## Example #9: `cat` with a path to a file
 ```